WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 8. How does Node.js handle concurrency despite being single-threaded?

 - Node.js handles concurrency through asynchronous non-blocking operations, allowing multiple tasks to run simultaneously within a single thread.

+## 9. What is control flow in Node.js?

+- control flow refers to the order in which code statements and functions are executed , managing asynchronous operations and error handling.